British Study Centres Young Learners (BSC YL) runs English summer

 courses in the United Kingdom and Ireland for International students

 aged 8-17.
 There are multiple positions available in various locations

 during July and August.
-All Management positions are residential.
-For
+Activity Leader positions are residential at all

-full details of our centres, please see our website:
+at King’s College.
+For full details of our centres, please see our

 Purpose of the role

 The Activity Leader (AL) is responsible for planning, implementing